 One of the best investments we can make is in our own knowledge and skill set.
 With that in mind, this article will work through how we can use Return On Equity (ROE) to better understand a business.
 To keep the lesson grounded in practicality, we'll use ROE to better understand CarMax, Inc. (NYSE:KMX).

 Return on equity or ROE is a key measure used to assess how efficiently a company's management is utilizing the company's capital.
 In short, ROE shows the profit each dollar generates with respect to its shareholder investments.

 How Do You Calculate Return On Equity?

 The formula for ROE is:

-Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
-However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-As is clear from the image below, CarMax has a better ROE than the average (12%) in the Specialty Retail industry.
+One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
+If you look at the image below, you can see CarMax has a similar ROE to the average in the Specialty Retail industry classification (15%).